How to Clone Using HTTPS in Git?

 Discovering HTTPS

 Let’s start by explaining what the famous HTTPS means, we’ll need it later.
-In short, it is the encrypted version of HTTP, period.
+In short, it is the encrypted version of the HTTP period.
 But then what is HTTP?
 It is a protocol that works in client-server communication, thanks to which the Internet exists as we know it.
 HTTP supports different types of requests, depending on what we want to send, e.g. a specific resource or a completed form.
 What distinguishes these two protocols is the letter S, meaning Secure.
 Despite such a small difference in name, the difference in operation is huge because HTTPS is an encrypted connection!
 The TLS protocol is responsible for it, which first performs key exchange to verify the security of the connection, and only then the HTTP request is made.

 Leaving security aside for a moment (I am surprised myself to say that), it is also worth taking a look at another reason for the popularity of HTTPS, namely Google algorithms.
 The positioning of the content is influenced by many factors, but one of them is the use of the encrypted version of the protocol.
 According to Google, this has a significant impact and it will certainly increase in the future, so it’s worth learning about and using this protocol.

-Git clone with HTTPS
+Git clone with HTTPS from remote repository

 Now let’s move on to the clue of the program, which is the question posed at the beginning of the article.
 Our repository, such as Bitbucket, is available on the web at a specific address and the HTTP request allows us to download such a page and display it in the browser.
-This repository address is also the one used by Git.
+This existing repository address is also the one used by Git.
 We need it because it is one of the parameters (and the only required one) of the clone function.
 How to clone github repository?
-To clone a repository we just need to type such command:
+To clone an existing git repository we just need to type such command:

 git clone <REPOSITORY_ADDRESS>

 Let’s check it on the example of the most popular repository on GitHub.
 Specifically, it is freeCodeCamp, which has over 326k stars and over 26k forks.
+A git repo like this is crucial for collaboration, as it allows multiple developers to work on the same project simultaneously.

 git clone https://github.com/freeCodeCamp/freeCodeCamp.git